-- We have incurred losses since inception, have a limited operating history on which to assess our business and anticipate that we will continue to incur losses for the foreseeable future. - We expect that we will need additional funding before we can become profitable from any potential future sales of cytisinicline.
-If we fail to obtain additional financing when needed, we may be unable to complete the development, regulatory approval and commercialization of our product candidates. - We have never generated any revenue from product sales and may never be profitable. - We are dependent upon a single company for the manufacture and supply of cytisinicline. - Cytisinicline is currently our sole product candidate and there is no guarantee that we will be able to successfully develop and commercialize cytisinicline. - The development of our product candidate is dependent upon securing sufficient quantities of cytisinicline from trees and other plants, which grows outside of the United States in a limited number of locations. - If we do not obtain the necessary regulatory approvals in the United States and/or other countries, we will not be able to sell cytisinicline. - It is difficult to evaluate our current business, predict our future prospects and forecast our financial performance and growth. - The ongoing COVID-19 pandemic has and may continue to adversely impact our business, including our non-clinical development activities and planned clinical trials - We expect to continue to rely on third parties to manufacture cytisinicline for use in clinical trials, and we intend to exclusively rely on Sopharma to produce and process cytisinicline, if approved, which may be impacted by the military conflict between Russia and Ukraine, including the possibility of expanded regional or global conflict and related economic sanctions. - Our commercialization of cytisinicline could be stopped, delayed or made less profitable if Sopharma fails to obtain approval of government regulators, fails to provide us with sufficient quantities of product, or fails to do so at acceptable quality levels or prices. - Sopharma may breach its supply agreement with us and sell cytisinicline into our territories or permit third parties to export cytisinicline into our territories and negatively affect our commercialization efforts of our products in our territories. - We face substantial competition, and our competitors may discover, develop or commercialize products faster or more successfully than us. - We may not be successful in obtaining or maintaining necessary rights to cytisinicline, product compounds and processes for our development pipeline through acquisitions and in-licenses.
+- Substantial doubt exists as to our ability to continue as a going concern.
+Our ability to continue as a going concern is subject to material uncertainty and dependent on our success at raising additional capital sufficient to meet our obligations on a timely basis.
+If we fail to obtain additional financing when needed, we may be unable to complete the development, regulatory approval and commercialization of our product candidate. - We have incurred losses since inception, have a limited operating history on which to assess our business and anticipate that we will continue to incur losses for the foreseeable future. - We have never generated any revenue from product sales and may never be profitable. - We are dependent upon a single company for the manufacture and supply of cytisinicline. - Cytisinicline is currently our sole product candidate and there is no guarantee that we will be able to successfully develop and commercialize cytisinicline. - The development of our product candidate is dependent upon securing sufficient quantities of cytisinicline from trees and other plants, which grows outside of the United States in a limited number of locations. - If we do not obtain the necessary regulatory approvals in the United States and/or other countries, we will not be able to sell cytisinicline. - · It is difficult to evaluate our current business, predict our future prospects and forecast our financial performance and growth. - The ongoing COVID-19 pandemic has and may continue to adversely impact our business, including our non-clinical development activities and planned clinical trials. - We expect to continue to rely on third parties to manufacture cytisinicline for use in clinical trials, and we intend to exclusively rely on Sopharma to produce and process cytisinicline, if approved, which may be impacted by the military conflict between Russia and Ukraine, including the possibility of expanded regional or global conflict and related economic sanctions. - Our commercialization of cytisinicline could be stopped, delayed or made less profitable if Sopharma fails to obtain approval of government regulators, fails to provide us with sufficient quantities of product, or fails to do so at acceptable quality levels or prices. - Sopharma may breach its supply agreement with us and sell cytisinicline into our territories or permit third parties to export cytisinicline into our territories and negatively affect our commercialization efforts of our products in our territories. - · We face substantial competition, and our competitors may discover, develop or commercialize products faster or more successfully than us. - We may not be successful in obtaining or maintaining necessary rights to cytisinicline, product compounds and processes for our development pipeline through acquisitions and in-licenses.